CyR1en/VimCord/README.md

 - No hints appear: Ensure the target is visible and not covered by other UI.
 The plugin filters out hidden or out-of-viewport elements.
 - Clicking doesn’t work: Some overlays intercept clicks.
 VimCord tries multiple fallback strategies; report elements that remain problematic.
-- Multiple indicators stacked: This should be fixed; if you still see it, try toggling the plugin off and on.

 ## Roadmap